Daphne's birth story: third time's a charm!

 At this point I remember my girlfriend texting me to say that I should have a nap, and I replied that I was just too excited to do that!
 But the epidural was making me a bit sleepy and I had hardly slept the night before, so I did manage to doze off for a little bit in my blissful epidural haze.
 However, I still had one more source of anxiety: I had no idea when I should call my birth photographer, Nicole, to make her way to the hospital!

-As I wasn't feeling the contractions and my OB was in a surgery, I had no clue how far I was progressing and I knew that the last time I was in labour I jumped from three to ten centimetres in three hours.
-My water has been broken at 11:35am, and it was now around 3:45pm, so I was beyond that already.
+As I wasn't feeling the contractions and my OB was in a surgery, I had no clue how far I was progressing and I knew that the last time I was in labour I jumped from three to ten centimeters in three hours.
+My water had been broken at 11:35am, and it was now around 3:45pm, so I was beyond that already.
 Contractions were three minutes apart (again, the monitor confirmed this rather than me actually feeling them), but I didn't know how dilated I was.
 My photographer was on standby just 20 minutes away.

 Around 4:30pm I asked the nurse to examine me just in case.
 I was 6cm dilated and contractions were increasing.
 My girlfriend (the OB) told me I should call my photographer around 8cm, and that even if I did hit 10cm before she arrived, they could hold off pushing for a little while as long as I wasn't in pain.
 This was reassuring, and while we were slightly worried about Toronto rush hour traffic, we continued to wait.